-Graduates who complete the ELM program are eligible to sit for the NCLEX-RN exam and apply for the Public Health Certificate issued by the California Board of Registered Nursing.
-Also they are eligible to sit for the CNL certification examination with the American Association of Colleges of Nursing (AACN).
+Graduates who complete the Pre-licensure BSN track and the ELM program are eligible to sit for the NCLEX-RN exam and apply for the Public Health Certificate issued by the California Board of Registered Nursing.
+In addition, ELM graduates are eligible to sit for the CNL certification examination with the American Association of Colleges of Nursing (AACN).

-Graduates who complete the RN-BSN program are eligible to apply for the Public Health Certificate issued by the California.
+Graduates who complete the BSN and ELM program

+are eligible to apply for the Public Health Nurse (PHN) Certificate issued by the California.